-The mission of MMC is to effectively produce genetically engineered mice models (knock-ins, knock-outs, and inducible knock-outs) using both ES cell technologies and CRISPR/Cas9-based techniques.
+The mission of MMC is to effectively produce genetically engineered mice models (knock-ins, knock-outs, and inducible knock-outs) using both ES cell technologies and CRISPR-based techniques.
 We strive to stay abreast of cutting-edge developments and to incorporate these in order to best serve our investigators.
 The MMC promotes interactions among a diverse group of neuroscientists at Johns Hopkins University.
 This has facilitated the completion of many studies that represent advances relevant to key issues in basic and clinical neuroscience, as illustrated in our List of Publications and List of Mutagenic Mice presenting work supported by the MMC.

 The MMC is funded by an NINDS Core Center Grant (P30 NS050274: "JHU Center for Neuroscience Research").
-Services provided by this and the other two Cores funded by this grant, and also the Machine Shop, are available to three groups of investigators: (1) the thirteen Primary Center Investigators who are co-PIs of this P30 grant; (2) NINDS-funded investigators at The Johns Hopkins School of Medicine; and (3) on a case by case basis, other non-NINDS-funded neuroscience investigators at JHU.
+Services by this Core are available to three groups of investigators: (1) the thirteen Primary Center Investigators who are co-PIs of this P30 grant; (2) NINDS-funded investigators at The Johns Hopkins School of Medicine; and (3) on a case by case basis, other non-NINDS-funded neuroscience investigators at JHU.
 All applications for use of Core facilities are carefully evaluated by Core personnel and directors, and services are allocated based on availability and guidelines that govern this NINDS Core funding mechanism.

 Questions regarding eligibility to utilize Core Services can be addressed to the MMC Director (Xinzhong Dong, email@example.com) or the P30 Center Director (Alex Kolodkin, firstname.lastname@example.org).